yetaotjroc93/yetao.github.io/_pages/about.md

 ---
 permalink: /
 title: "About me"
-excerpt: "About me"
+excerpt: "Yu Wu"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 I am a PhD student in the Department of Electrical and Computer Engineering at Rutgers, the State University of New Jersey, working with [Prof. Anand Sarwate](https://adsarwate.github.io).
 I earned my Master's degree in Electronic Engineering and Information Science in 2020, under the supervision of [Prof. Bin Liu](https://scholar.google.com/citations?user=kReWULQAAAAJ&hl=zh-CN) and my Bachelor's degree in Information Security in 2017, both from the University of Science and Technology of China(USTC).